nuken/Kids-Learning-Hub/README.md

     * **Counting Game:** Tap the correct number of items on the screen (e.g., "Tap 3 ducks").
     * **Tracing Game:** Uses the Konva.js canvas to let children trace numbers 1-9.
     * **Patterns Game:** A simple "What comes next?" game to teach basic number sequences.
+    * **Egg-dition Game:** A visual addition game where kids combine two groups of eggs to find the total sum.
     * All games include high-quality speech for instructions and feedback.

 ### 3. Coloring Book